ColeyDohmen/student-workbook/src/reflections/wk1/02-day.md

-What is a Pseudo-Class and what are some of the most common ones you think you will use
+What is a Pseudo-Class and what are some of the most common ones you think you will use?

 What is Specificity and how might you use it to your benefit?
+Specificity is a part of CSS that assigns a number value to items to help determine which rules take precedence over others.

 What problems do you think you could run into if you over-utilized the !important feature?
+!important should only be used when absolutely necessary, !important commands are super duper difficult to get around so they shouldn't be used often.

 Day 2 Journal